Comedy to Die For: When Death Rears Its Head in Sitcoms

 Another example of swapping one actor for another in the same role presented itself on Roseanne in 1992, when Leci Goranson, playing teenage daughter Becky Connor, left the series during the fifth season to attend Vassar College.
 Her replacement, Sarah Chalke (who would later do a brilliant job of comic acting as medical intern Elliot Reid on Scrubs), withstood the occasional quips on the show provided by the writers, slyly referring to the changeover, including the line in her first episode: “Is Becky okay?
 She doesn’t look herself.”
 Goranson eventually returned to the show, replacing Chalke — who, in the 2018 reboot, returned as the Connor family’s neighbor.

-Indeed, All in the Family became a veritable morgue throughout its long run.
+Indeed, the Bunker’s house at 704 Hauser Street became a veritable morgue throughout its long run.
 But due to the program’s groundbreaking way of bringing issues from the real world into the sitcom format, death was, in retrospect, treated as an inevitable occurrence from time to time.
 In addition to Cousin Oscar, the Bunkers witnessed the shocking and violent death, via car bomb in front of their house, of a Jewish militant group leader (Gregory Sierra) who had arrived in reaction to the painting of a swastika on the Bunkers’ front door.

 Perhaps the program’s most poignant episode dealing with death came during its eighth season.
 Earlier in the series, Archie had helped resuscitate a female impersonator, Beverly LaSalle (Lori Shannon), who had passed out in his cab.
 Her “reveal” to him, and Archie’s reaction, became one of the program’s most memorable episodes.
 Beverly returned later in the series to help play a prank on one of Archie’s friends on a blind date.
 However, a Season 8 episode brought news that Beverly had been attacked and murdered by thugs who presumably deplored her lifestyle.
 The news shakes Edith’s religious faith, and, for some time, has her doubting the existence of God, who, in her eyes, allowed the violent death of her gentle friend.
 Ironically, it is atheist Mike who encourages her not to lose her faith over the tragedy.